• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Red bean paste rice cake or pan fried mochi is a classic Cantonese snack or street food in Hong Kong.
-Also, it’s one of my favorite childhood snacks.
-If you like mochi, you should try out this simple and delicious sweet red bean glutinous sticky rice cake recipe too!
+It’s one of my favorite childhood snacks like curry fish balls radish, cheung fun, Chinese hot dog, soy sauce noodles, pork jerky and red bean mochi.
+If you like mochi, you should try out this delicious sweet red bean glutinous sticky rice cake recipe as well.
+Let’s learn how to make red bean paste sticky rice cake with step by step photos, tips and a video!

-Love glutinous rice cake?
-Check out these taro bun, nian gao, tang yuan with black sesame, red bean ice drink, Korean tteokbokki and red bean mochi recipes.
+Love Asian food?
+Check out these taro bun, nian gao, tang yuan with black sesame, red bean ice drink, Korean tteokbokki and Korean strawberry milk and inari sushi recipes.

 pan fried sticky rice cake with red bean paste or red bean glutinous rice cake